Josh Dockerill

-Joshua Dockerill (born 3 October 2004) is an English professional footballer who plays as a defender or midfielder for club Havant & Waterlooville.
+Joshua Dockerill (born 3 October 2004) is an English professional footballer who plays as a defender or midfielder.
+He is currently a free agent after playing for club Havant & Waterlooville.

 Career

 Dockerill made his first-team debut for Portsmouth on 1 November 2022, after coming on as a 61st-minute substitute in a 1–1 draw with AFC Wimbledon in the EFL Trophy.
 On 31 March 2023, he was loaned to Bognor Regis Town.
 He played six games for Bognor before returning to Pompey in May, signing a professional contract with them on the 12th.

 During a pre-season friendly against Gosport Borough in July 2023, Dockerill suffered a serious knee injury, damaging his anterior cruciate ligament as well as tearing his meniscus, an injury that would ultimately rule him out for the duration of the 2023–24 season.

 On 1 May 2024, Portsmouth said the player would be released in the summer when his contract expired.

 In July 2024, following a successful trial period, Dockerill joined Southern Premier Division South side Havant & Waterlooville.

+In March 2026, Dockerill joined Southern Premier Division South side Basingstoke Town on loan for the remainder of the 2025/26 Season.
+Dockerill's season came to an early close following an acute fracture to his ankle in a match against Farnham Town on 21 March.

+On 15 May 2026, Havant & Waterlooville said the player would be released in the summer when his contract expired.